History of Islam: High Baghdad Abbasids

 Al-Mu'tazz proved too apt a pupil of his Turkish masters, but was surrounded by parties jealous of each other.
 At Samarra, the Turks were having problems with the "Westerns" (Berbers and Moors), while the Arabs and Persians at Baghdad, who had supported al-Musta'in, regarded both with equal hatred.
 Al-Mu'tazz put his brothers Al-Mu'eiyyad and Abu Ahmed to death.
 The ruler spent recklessly, causing a revolt of Turks, Africans, and Persians for their pay.
 Al-Mu'tazz was brutally deposed shortly thereafter.
 Al-Muhtadi became the next Caliph.
 He was firm and virtuous compared to the earlier Caliphs, though the Turks held the power.
 The Turks killed him soon after his ascension.
 Al-Mu'tamid followed, holding on for 23 years, though he was largely a ruler in name only.
 After the Zanj Rebellion, Al-Mu'tamid summoned al-Muwaffak to help him.
 Thereafter, Al-Muwaffaq ruled in all but name.
 The Hamdanid dynasty was founded by Hamdan ibn Hamdun when he was appointed governor of Mardin in Anatolia by the Caliphs in 890.
 Al-Mu'tamid later transferred authority to his son, al-Mu'tadid, and never regained power.
 The Tulunids became the first independent state in Islamic Egypt, when they broke away during this time.

 Al-Mu'tadid ably administered the Caliphate.
 Egypt returned to allegiance and Mesopotamia was restored to order.
 He was tolerant towards Shi'i, but toward the Umayyad community he was not so just.
 Al-Mu'tadid was cruel in his punishments, some of which are not surpassed by those of his predecessors.
 For example, the Kharijite leader at Mosul was paraded about Baghdad clothed in a robe of silk, of which Kharijites denounced as sinful, and then crucified.
-Upon Al-Mu'tadid's death, his son by a Turkish slave-girl, Al-Muktafi, succeeded to the throne.
+Upon Al-Mu'tadid's death, his son by a Turkish slave-concubine, Al-Muktafi, succeeded to the throne.

 Al-Muktafi became a favourite of the people for his generosity, and for abolishing his father's secret prisons, the terror of Baghdad.
 During his reign, the Caliphate overcame threats such as the Carmathians.
 Upon Al-Muktafi's death, the vazir next chose Al-Muqtadir.
 Al-Muqtadir's reign was a constant succession of thirteen Vazirs, one rising on the fall or assassination of another.
 His long reign brought the Empire to its lowest ebb.
 Africa was lost, and Egypt nearly.
 Mosul threw off its dependence, and the Greeks raided across the undefended border.
 The East continued to formally recognize the Caliphate, including those who virtually claimed independence.